 It has brought a new way of thinking about big data into data warehouse format that could now scale quickly at low cost.
 It also brought about a big shift in separating storage and processing.
 The method ten years ago was essentially just to throw compute resources at big data problems, so that users often ran out of room in their data warehouse, thus running out of querying ability.

-On the occasion, Analytics India Magazine interacted with Debanjan Saha, GM & VP Engineering, Data Analytics, Google India to understand how the importance of data warehouse changed over the years, challenges it faces, adoption in the data science community and more.
+On the occasion, Analytics India Magazine interacted with Debanjan Saha, GM & VP Engineering, Data Analytics, Google Cloud to understand how the importance of data warehouse changed over the years, challenges it faces, adoption in the data science community and more.

 Analytics India Magazine: How has the importance of the Data warehouse increased over the years?

 Debanjan Saha: As the world has become data-driven, data warehouses have become more pervasive.
 They have also evolved in scale, performance, and capabilities.
 Ten years ago in the data warehouse market, high scalability meant high cost.
 But solutions like BigQuery were developed to scale quickly and at low cost.
 With cloud data warehouses, you can quickly scale up and down to accommodate your changing business needs.